The New Zealand Deerstalkers’ Association

 Hunters are especially opposed to aerial drops of the poison 1080, which is used to kill possums and also kills some deer.
-The poison is dropped only on a small area of the conservation estate, so in most areas, deer populations are not affected.
-In many areas the only control on deer numbers in the 2000s was commercial and recreational hunting.
+The poison is dropped only on a small part of the conservation estate, so in most areas, deer populations are unaffected.
+In many areas the only control on deer numbers in the early 21st century was commercial and recreational hunting.

 The Department of Conservation regulates recreational hunting on conservation land, and issues permits.
 Almost all public conservation lands have open access with few restrictions on the number of species of deer killed.
 There are ballot systems at popular hunting areas such as Fiordland (wapiti), the Blue Mountains in West Otago (fallow deer) and Stewart Island (white-tailed deer).
 Hunters must enter a draw to gain access to a hunting block for a specified period.